AREEBAKAMIL/Ethereum-trasaction-analysis-with-MapReduce/README.md

 ip: IP address of the reporter
 status: If the scam is currently active, inactive or has been taken offline

+Example:
 0x11c058c3efbf53939fb6872b09a2b5cf2410a1e2c3f3c867664e43a626d878c0: { id: 81, name: "myetherwallet.us", url: "http://myetherwallet.us", coin: "ETH", category: "Phishing", subcategory: "MyEtherWallet", description: "did not 404.,MEW Deployed", addresses: [ "0x11c058c3efbf53939fb6872b09a2b5cf2410a1e2c3f3c867664e43a626d878c0", "0x2dfe2e0522cc1f050edcc7a05213bb55bbb36884ec9468fc39eccc013c65b5e4", "0x1c6e3348a7ea72ffe6a384e51bd1f36ac1bcb4264f461889a318a3bb2251bf19" ], reporter: "MyCrypto", ip: "198.54.117.200", nameservers: [ "dns102.registrar-servers.com", "dns101.registrar-servers.com" ], status: "Offline" },

 # About the files

+## Part A - Time Analysis: Number of transactions per month
+For time analysis, the Blocks scheme was used as the input for the job.
+The blocks table consists of the fields transaction_count and timestamp.
+This job consists of a mapper, a combiner and a reducer.
+The output of this job is the sum of transacton_count for each month-year.

+## Part B - Top Ten Most Popular Services
+For this part, the top 10 addresses containing the highest value received are obtained.
+The contracts and transactions schema was used as the input.
+The transactions schema consists of the to_address and value.
+The contracts schema consists of addresses.
+In this job, the value transferred  is aggregated for each to_address from the transactions table and then the addresses in the contracts table are joined with the to_addresses from the transactions schema.
+This job consists of a mapper and 2 reducers.

+## Part C - a comparative evaluation - Spark vs MrJob
+Part B was implemented in Spark.
+The job ran much faster in Spark than in MrJob.
+The results obtained with Spark and MrJob are exactly the same.
+For this job, spark seems appropriate since it took much less amount of time. mrJob took around 25 minutes whereas Spark took around 4 minutes to run.
+Spark saves time by reducing the number of read and write cycles to disk and storing intermediate data in-memory.

+## Part C - gas guzzler
+To check how the gas price has changed over time, the maximum gas prices for each month-year are calculated and sorted.
+Then the top ten are picked out.
+For this, the transactions table is used as the input.
+For this job, one mapper and 2 reducers are used.